UWPCE-PythonCert/ProgrammingInPython/source/modules/Py2vsPy3.rst

 Python 2 versus Python 3
 ########################

+now that Python version 2 has officially reached end of life, most recent information is in/about Python 3.

-Much of the example code you'll find online is Python2, rather than Python3
+But you will still find a lot of older example code online in Python2, rather than Python3

 For the most part, they are the same -- so you can use those examples to learn from.